qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

   Burn can be used to tweak and colorise underlying layers.
 * **Overlay**: This mode combines the multiply and screen blending modes.
   In the resulting picture, light parts become lighter and dark parts become darker.
-* Soft light: This is very similar to overlay, but instead of using multiply/screen it uses color burn/dodge.
+* **Soft light**: This is very similar to overlay, but instead of using multiply/screen it uses color burn/dodge.
 This is supposed to emulate shining a soft light onto an image.
 * **Hard light**: Hard light is also very similar to the overlay mode.
 It's supposed to emulate projecting a very intense light onto an image.